dssonalikumari/Testing_/README.md

 **📧 For verification or queries, contact:** 23f2004491@ds.study.iitm.ac.in

 **🚀 Commitment:** With optimized supply chain and AI-driven demand forecasting, we project achieving the **industry benchmark of 8.0** and reducing excess inventory costs in the upcoming fiscal year.

+## 📧 Contact

+For any questions, feel free to reach out:

+- Name: Sonali Kumari
+- Student Email: `22f3002542@ds.study.iitm.ac.in`